stereosuper/alven/wp/wp-content/plugins/mailjet-for-wordpress/readme.txt

 4. Get instant insight on your campaign's performance with detailed statistics

 == Changelog ==

+= 4.3.0 =
+* Update the confirmation email template for English, French, German and Spanish
+* Add new filter 'mailjet_subscription_widget_email_params' that enable the users to replace the email confirmation message parameters
+* Add new filter 'mailjet_confirmation_email_filename' that enable the users to replace the email confirmation template
+* Add new field 'From name' in Mailjet General Settings
+* Add event delegation that allow widget to work if it is loaded via AJAX

+= 4.2.16 =
+* Update the confirmation email template
+* Add new filter 'mailjet_subscription_widget_email_params' that enable the users to replace the email confirmation message parameters
+* Add new filter 'mailjet_confirmation_email_filename' that enable the users to replace the email confirmation template
+* Add new field 'From name' in Mailjet General Settings
+* Add event delegation that allow widget to work if it is loaded via AJAX

+= 4.2.15 =
+* Remove changing plugins locale globally

+= 4.2.14 =
+* Update tracking parameter

+= 4.2.13 =
+* Added support for de_DE_formal locale

+= 4.2.12 =
+* Translation update

+= 4.2.11 =
+* Updated 'Tested up to' version to include WordPress 4.9

+= 4.2.10 =
+* Translations update

+= 4.2.9 =
+* Fix strtotime() function when format is dd/mm/YYYY

+= 4.2.8 =
+* Added conversion to timestamp for date time contact properties before send them to the API

+= 4.2.7 =
+* Subscription widget added validation for contact properties of date type

+= 4.2.6 =
+* Added new translations

+= 4.2.5 =
+* Replace site_url with home_url for subscription confirmation links

+= 4.2.4 =
+* Fix widget subscription issue

+= 4.2.3 =
+* Replace short array definition usage with long one for backward compatibility

+= 4.2.2 =
+* Rename some function to avoid conflict with 3rd party ones

+= 4.2.1 =
+* Updated widget connection over SSL

+= 4.2.0 =
+* Added Initial Wordpress user synchronization to Mailjet
+* Added Wordpress user role as a contact property and synced to Mailjet
+* Changes on Mailjet plugin configuration page

 = 4.1.19 =
 * Updated text description, icon, screenshots and style